elastio/bon/benchmarks/runtime/README.md

 ## Running the benchmarks

-Once you have all the [dependencies](#dependencies) installed you can run the selected benchmark from this directory like this:
+Once you have all the [dependencies](#dependencies) installed you can run the selected benchmarks from this directory like this:

 ```bash
 ./run.sh {benchmark_name}
 ```

 The `{benchmark_name}` corresponds to the modules in this crate.
 The number in the benchmark name represents the number of arguments that are passed to the function.

+If you don't pass any parameter to `run.sh`, it will run all benchmarks.